oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 Also, there will be some hard constraints enforced, e.g. required optional networks must be available on vds.

+Soft constraints will be applied to tune for better performance, hard constraints will be applied to avoid broken configurations.

 #### Migration and new VM start

 The scheduler will be prepared for load ballancing, this will be represented as a VM running on **null** and need to find a VDS to migrate to (however, this is not really a migration).
 In case of new VM start, the migration rules should be calculated as zero.